 Radio Free Brooklyn is a 501(c)3 nonprofit community organization whose mission is to empower Brooklyn’s underserved local communities by providing active learning in media practices, and to amplify their voices through a global Internet radio platform and public art.

 We operate a non-commercial community freeform Internet radio station, streaming original content by the people and communities of Brooklyn.

 Once upon a time, radio was a tool for empowerment, a medium that provided a voice to the unheard and brought communities together.
-Today, we live in an age in which the media is too often used as a means to constrain and restrict rather than express.
-Radio Free
+Today, media is too often used as a means to constrain and restrict, rather than express.

 What is Freeform Radio?